devatwork/Premotion.Mansion.Twitter/README.md

-# Premotion.Mansion.Http
+# Premotion.Mansion.Twitter

-Provides primitives to build async HTTP clients in C#.
+Provides classes to connect to the Twitter streaming API.

 ## Copyright